miurahr/gdal/BUILDSYSTEM.md

 Logical hierarchy for cmake
 ----------------------------

-CMake has a logical hierarchy constucted with `add_subdirectory(sub directory path)` function.
+CMake has a logical hierarchy built with `add_subdirectory(sub directory path)` function.
-Here is a logical hierarchy diagram which is different with phisical one.
+Here is a logical hierarchy diagram which is different with physical one.

 ```
 <root>